atlassian/github-for-jira/CONTRIBUTING.md

 After this is done, you should see your repos starting to sync in the App's dashboard.

+### Accessing Admin Endpoints

+There are some admin endpoints that require special permissions (see `viewerPermissionQuery` in [/src/api/index.ts](/src/api/index.ts)).

+To call these endpoints, you must:

+* be an admin in a special GitHub org
+* create a personal access token in your GitHub settings and pass it in the `Authorization` header as `Bearer <token>`.

 ## Contributing

 Thank you so much for willing to contribute to this project!